non toxic vegan brands for people of color

 I didn’t include those other green beauty brands because they only have two “dark” or “cacao” shades.
 Those product developers need to know dark skin comes in all shades, not one color will match us all!

-If you want to take my hard earned money, then you need to make the effort!
+If you want to take my hard earned money, then you need to put in the effort!
 We, women of color have the power of purchase, we need a bigger market to buy!